 Tarrafal Beach is located on the northern coast of Santiago Island, the largest island in the Cape Verde archipelago.
 This charming beach is nestled within the small town of Tarrafal, a destination known for its laid-back vibe and natural beauty.

-Tarrafal Beach is a tropical escape, famous for its soft white sand and crystal-clear waters.
-Framed by rugged mountains and swaying palm trees, the beach is a peaceful retreat ideal for swimming, sunbathing, and snorkeling.
+Tarrafal Beach is a tropical escape, famous for its soft white sand and crystal-clear waters; however, pebbles are present along the shoreline, adding a rugged touch to the landscape.
+Framed by rugged mountains and swaying palm trees, the beach is a peaceful retreat with calm waters, making it especially kids-friendly and ideal for swimming, sunbathing, and snorkeling.
 Unlike many volcanic beaches in Cape Verde, Tarrafal Beach stands out for its light-colored sand and its family-friendly, welcoming atmosphere.

 Tarrafal Beach Cape Verde